-Pine nuts are an essential ingredient in dozens of recipes and dishes.
+Pine Nuts are an essential ingredient in dozens of recipes and dishes.
 You can find pine nuts in salads, pasta, and of course, pine nut pesto.
-The popularity of this food makes it somewhat likely that you might require a substitute at some point.
+The popularity of this food makes it somewhat likely that you might require a pine nut substitute at some point.

-In this article, we’ll explore some of the alternatives for pine nuts that actually work.
+In this article, we explore some of the best substitutions that you can use for pine nuts in any dish or situation.